 I once nearly retired a tablet whose touch screen ceased to function.
 Or rather, the touch screen responsiveness acquired certain stochasticity: sometimes functional, sometimes dormant.

-Each ‘mood’ could extend for significant periods of hours to days … like a case of bipolarity.
-And this property made diagnostics and repair incredibly difficult.
+Each ‘mood’ could span significant periods of hours to days.
+And this vexing property made diagnostics and repair incredibly difficult.

 It was then that I paired a Bluetooth keyboard (the deformed one related above) with the ‘broken’ device, transforming the tablet into a pseudo-Linux machine via the Termux emulator of which I’d then learned.